jgeorg24/SMFFL_STATISTICS/README.md

 </p>

-This repository is designed to store and manage statistics for SMFFL using a MySQL database.
+This repository is designed to store and manage statistics and visuals for SMFFL using a MySQL database and Tableau.
 It includes tables for statistics from each bowl game of the 2022-2023 season and 2023-2024 season.

 ## Table of Contents
 - [Games Included](#games-included)